ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The result is `true` if the string matches the iregexp and `false` otherwise.

-The result is `None` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.
+The result is `Nothing` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.